top of page

 The 3Rs Research

-Human-relevant / Bioartificial (lung) models developed by the OSEI Lab are crucial tools in the 3R strategy used for basic research and the development of new therapies.
-In line with this, in April 2025, the USA FDA announced a major plan to phase our animal testing requirements for monoclonal antibodies and other drugs (https://www.fda.gov/news-events/press-announcements/fda-announces-plan-phase-out-animal-testing-requirement-monoclonal-antibodies-and-other-drugs).
-It is therefore important to crucially develop complex bioartificial models that closely mimic the human body (e.g., lungs) to for basic research and drug development.
+Human-relevant or Bioartificial (lung) models developed by the OSEI Lab are crucial tools for the 3R strategy in basic research and the development of new therapies.
+In line with this, in April 2025, the USA FDA announced a major plan to phase out animal testing requirements for monoclonal antibodies and other drugs (https://www.fda.gov/news-events/press-announcements/fda-announces-plan-phase-out-animal-testing-requirement-monoclonal-antibodies-and-other-drugs).
+It is therefore essential to develop bioartificial models that closely mimic the human body (e.g., lungs) for basic research and drug development.
 These models will be at the forefront of drug development in the coming years

 Community Engagement